babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 	Note: `ENABLE_FEATURE_FLAGS` compilation condition exists so that we are able to disable all the **local feature flags** in the builds that we provide for user testing.
 This flag should be used **only with local feature switches**.

-	4. add a new entry in the `Root.plist` for a toggle for this feature.
+	4. Add a new entry in the `Root.plist` for a toggle for this feature.
 The key name should be the same as the raw value of the case in `SettingsKeys` added before.
 The entry should be added after the `PSGroupSpecifier` item named `✨ Local Feature Switches ✨` and before `✨ Remote Feature Switches ✨` (this will visually group it with other local feature switches in the Settings app)

 		1. if the feature is related to the Babylon app only it is enough to add the entry to the plist located at `Babylon/Brand/babylon/Settings.bundle`
 		2. if the feature is related to all our apps then the same entry should be added to the plist located at `Babylon/Supporting Files/Settings.bundle`